Brandon-Rozek/website/content/research/progcomp/numbertheory.md

 We are not always interested in full answers, however.
 Sometimes the remainder suffices for our purposes.

-<u>Example:</u> Suppose your birthday this year falls on a Wednesday.
+**Example:** Suppose your birthday this year falls on a Wednesday.
 What day of the week will it fall on next year?

 The remainder of the number of days between now and then (365 or 366) mod the number of days in a week. $365$ mod $7 = 1$.
 Which means that your birthday will fall on a Thursday.